e-schultz/ngcourse-next/handout/15-routing/03_config_and_Providers.md

 received in the config phase.

 In practical terms, any JavaScript object that exposes a function called $get() can serve as a provider.
-We'll cover this in more detail in part 15 of this course.

 So in this example, we're configuring ui-router's `$stateProvider`, `$urlRouterProvider`, and `$locationProvider` with settings that will later